Slowburn-Movies/slowburn-movies.github.io/_posts/2026-03-12-wuthering-heights.md

 rating: 3.5
 other_ratings:
+  - author: "lauren"
+    rating: 3.5
+    verdict: "It was a beautifully, aesthetically shot movie, but it was lacking the true depth of the novel it derives from.
+I really did enjoy the romance between Cathy and Heathcliff.
+The yearning was very spot on and it made me want to risk everything to be with Heathcliff.
+If this movie was just a freaked out period piece that took some inspiration from classic novels of its time, I think I would have appreciated it more."
   - author: "cale"
     rating: 4.5
     verdict: "Having not read the book and disliking Saltburn, I was completely blown away.
 I felt genuine heartache and couldn't stop thinking about it.
 I have a new appreciation for Fennell as a highly intentional and thoughtful filmmaker."
-  - author: "lauren"
-    rating: 3.5
-    verdict: "...it was lacking the true depth of the novel it derives from.
-I really did enjoy the romance between Cathy and Heathcliff.
-The yearning was very spot on and it made me want to risk everything to be with Heathcliff.
-If this movie was just a freaked out period piece that took some inspiration from classic novels of its time, I think I would have appreciated it more."

 view_link: https://www.wutheringheightsfilm.com/